J. Delano Ellis: Early life

-Ordination and consecration
+Ministry

-In 1963, Ellis was ordained by Bishop Ozro Thurston Jones, Sr. of the Church of God in Christ; he was elevated to the episcopacy in 1970 by Bishop Brumfield Johnson of the United Holy Church of America.
+In 1963, Ellis was ordained at the age of 19 by Bishop Ozro Thurston Jones Sr. of the Church of God in Christ; he was later elevated to the episcopacy at the age of 26 by Bishop Brumfield Johnson of the United Holy Church of America.
 In the Church of God in Christ, Ellis organized the Adjutant's Corp.
 He served as the third Chief Adjutant of the National Adjutancy of the Church of God in Christ.
+Establishing the Adjutant's Corp for the Church of God in Christ, Ellis used his education and exposure to Anglicanism which culminated in the denomination and other Pentecostal bodies adopting Anglican vestments.

 In 1989, Ellis was asked to lead a Oneness Pentecostal congregation outside of the Church of God in Christ.
 He determined Oneness Pentecostalism and Trinitarianism weren't entirely different conceptions, yet rejected distinctions between the persons of the Trinity.
 He came to believe there was no scriptural support for the doctrine of Trinitarian Christianity.
-Ellis soon after founded the United Pentecostal Churches of Christ (now the United Covenant Churches of Christ).
+Ellis soon after founded the United Pentecostal Churches of Christ (today the United Covenant Churches of Christ).

-Joint College of Bishops

 During his tenure as presiding prelate of the United Pentecostal Churches of Christ, he co-founded the Joint College of African-American Pentecostal Bishops.
-The Joint College of African-American Pentecostal Bishops (JCAAPB), more commonly the Joint College of Bishops (JCOB), was an ecumenical synod established by Ellis, Wilbert Sterling McKinley, Roy Edward Brown, and Paul S. Morton in November 1993.
+He was also elected as chairman of the organization, and elected and vested as a metropolitan archbishop.

-The Joint College of Bishops originally functioned as a high church Pentecostal body, later expanding into other Protestant traditions through Doye Agama and the Apostolic Pastoral Congress.
-Membership of the Joint College of Bishops have been noted for reappropriating the history and meaning of vestments as upheld by their initial users in Roman Catholicism and Anglicanism.
-One instance of reappropriation is teaching the chimere is a prophetic garment; in contrast with instruction from the newly-established college of bishops, the chimere was originally part of academic dress before adoption by Anglican bishops.
-Leaders within the Joint College of Bishops have also been noted for teaching five-fold ministry and the ordination of women.
+Through this organization, Ellis introduced apostolic succession to many within the African-American Christian tradition, and the college reappropriated the history and purpose of vestments and the episcopacy for their Protestant traditions in contrast with their initial users in Roman Catholicism and Anglicanism.
+Reappropriating the original and historic meanings, Ellis and the college taught the chimere was a prophetic garment; in contrast, the chimere was originally part of academic dress before adoption by Anglican bishops.
+Scarlet or red chimeres were also traditionally only worn by bishops with doctorates of divinity, while all others wore black.
+Ellis and the Joint College also taught the fascia was the "towel used to wash His [Jesus] disciples feet," though it was worn by all Catholic clergy since 1624, and symbolizes chastity.
+Leaders within the episcopal college also promoted the five-fold ministry of the Apostolic-Prophetic movement, and the ordination of women.

-During theological disputes on Christian universalism within the Joint College, Ellis and the college denounced Carlton Pearson as a heretic for advocating universalism.
-Under his administration, the Joint College of Bishops also admitted and certified gay bishop O.C.
-Allen of the Vision Church of Atlanta in 2012, spurring further controversy within African American Pentecostalism.
+During theological disputes on Christian universalism within the Joint College due to Carlton Pearson's influence, Ellis and the college's board denounced Pearson as a heretic for advocating universalism.
+Under his administration, the Joint College of African-American Pentecostal Bishops also controversially admitted and certified gay bishop O.C.
+Allen of the Vision Church of Atlanta in 2012.

+In 2015, Ellis served as a co-consecrator for Marvin Sapp's episcopal consecration within the Global United Fellowship.